 The best part about floating shelves in your home is that, in most cases, you can hang them no matter what level of craftsmanship you are at.
-You will need to know your way around a drill so you can properly anchor screws in the wall to safely and securely hang shelves, but that is typically as far as you need to go with your construction knowledge for these DIY floating shelf ideas.
+You will need to know your way around a drill to drill holes on your wall so you can properly anchor screws in the wall to safely and securely hang shelves midair, but that is typically as far as you need to go with your construction knowledge for these DIY floating shelf ideas.

 1. Corner Floating Shelves